appliedbits/draft-wendt-stir-certificate-transparency/draft-wendt-stir-certificate-transparency.md

 6. Alarm and Reporting:

-- Step 7: If a mis-issuance is detected, raise an alarm and log the details for further investigation.
-Optionally, notify relevant stakeholders.
+- Step 7: If a mis-issuance is detected, raise an alarm and log the details for further investigation and notify relevant stakeholders to rectify any confirmed mis-issuance.

 7. Maintain State and Continuity: